MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-pen-firmware.md

 6. Run **PenCfu.exe.** The install progress is displayed in the tool.
 It may take several minutes to finish updating.

-## Check firmware version of Surface Hub 2 pen
+## Check firmware version of Surface Hub Pen

 1. Run **get_version.bat** and press the **top** button on the pen.
 2. The tool will report the firmware version of the pen.